drummonds/luca/README.md

 - Journal entries.
 In chonological order with notes (cross referenced to the ledger)
 - Ledgers Summary of activity by account

-With a computerf we are going to focus on the journal.
+With a computer we are going to focus on the journal.
 The cross referencing and ledger balances can be produced by computation.

 - Commodity